How do we bring about real equality in today’s world?

 Words of welcome

-Henrik Enderlein is President and Professor of Political Economy at the Hertie School of Governance.
+Henrik Enderlein is President and Professor of Political Economy at the Hertie School.

 Katrin Suder is Chairperson of the Advisory Council on Digitalisation to the German Federal Government.
 From August 2014 until April 2018, she served as State Secretary for the German Federal Ministry of Defence.
 She is a Member of the Board of Trustees and Senior Fellow at the Hertie School.